In DC, students who want to earn their GED diploma can take the four GED subtests online or in person at a designated GED testing center.

 What is the GED cost in Washington DC?

-In Washington DC, the entire GED battery costs $15, or $3.75 per subtest.
+In Washington DC, no matter whether you take the exam online or at a testing site, the entire GED battery costs $15, or $3.75 per subtest.
 You have the option to take and pay for one subtest at a time.
 Registration, payments, and scheduling the tests are all done online at the website GED.com.